A class of nonlinear optimisation and applications: generalised solution

 \end{definition} Note that since we extended $g=0$ to $\mathbb{R}-V$, the boundary condition \eqref{bpde} is a consequence of the mass balance condition \eqref{ne06} in the sense of $|V-T_u(U)|=0$.

-The next result shows that a potential function $u$ is a generalized solution.
-The existence of potential in Lemma \ref{p201} then implies the existence of generalized solutions.
+The next result shows that a potential function $u$ is a generalised solution.
+The existence of potential in Theorem \ref{t003} then implies the existence of generalised solutions.
 But in general we do not have the uniqueness, see Remark \ref{rnl2}.